-The Third Party Data Processor shall not permit subcontractors to Process Personal Data in connection with its obligations to TD without the prior written authorisation of TD;
+The Third Party Data Processor shall not permit subcontractors to Process Personal Data in connection with its obligations to TDCX without the prior written authorisation of TDCX;

-That TD shall have the right to review the security measures taken by the Third Party Data Processor and the Third Party Data Processor shall be required submit its relevant data processing facilities to audits and inspections by TD or any relevant government authority; and
+That TDCX shall have the right to review the security measures taken by the Third Party Data Processor and the Third Party Data Processor shall be required submit its relevant data processing facilities to audits and inspections by TDCX or any relevant government authority; and

-The Third Party Data Processor shall promptly inform TD of any incident involving Personal Data, including hacking or data breaches concerning the obligations set out by the GDPR.
+The Third Party Data Processor shall promptly inform TDCX of any incident involving Personal Data, including hacking or data breaches concerning the obligations set out by the GDPR.

 Transfers of Personal Data to a Third Party located in a country that is not considered by the European Commission to provide an ‘adequate level of protection’ for Personal Data under Chapter V of the GDPR (“Non-Adequate territory”) shall only be made if the following conditions are satisfied:

-A contract has been concluded between TD and the relevant Third Party that provides for safeguards at a similar level of protection as that provided by the BCRs;
+A contract has been concluded between TDCX and the relevant Third Party that provides for safeguards at a similar level of protection as that provided by the BCRs;